Art Leads to Transformation, Evolution, Change

 Infused with a profound knowledge of art history and film, Mizer's work was characterized by meticulousness, intelligence, humor, and eloquence.
 It was a language that could only have emerged from the golden age of mid-century Southern California.

-Bob Mizer Foundation Bulletin
+Bob Mizer Museum Bulletin

-Foundation events and projects, gallery exhibitions, and updates on the latest Physique Pictorial availability.
+Museum events and projects, gallery exhibitions, and updates on the latest Physique Pictorial availability.
 Once or twice a month, privately.

 Sign Up Today